ottobonn/hexo-image-sizes/README.md

   resized using bicubic interpolation.
-* `defaultProfile`: The name of a profile specified in `profiles` that should be the default when an embedded image tag doesn't specify a profile (see below). the default when an embedded image tag doesn't specify a profile (see below).
+* `defaultProfile`: The name of a profile specified in `profiles` that should be the default when an embedded image tag doesn't specify a profile (see below).
 * `link`: True if the image should be wrapped in a link to its source file.
 This property can also be specified in the embed tag, in which case the setting in the embed tag will take precedence.